RayKlefstad/ICS45c/README.md

 [  PASSED  ] 1 tests.
 ```

-Congratulations!
-You are now ready to [submit](#submission) your homework!

-## Submission

-All submissions will be done through [Gradescope](https://www.gradescope.com/).
-Open the Gradescope page
-and select `Homework 0.2 Github`.
+## Commit and push to your GitHub

-First, we need to make sure that we `commit` all of our changes we made!
-In a terminal inside your project folder,
-run the following command:
+Next, we need to make sure that we `commit` all of our changes we made!
+In your course directory on Openlab, run the following command:

 ```bash
 git commit -a -m "Submission commit of HW0."
 ```

-Now that we have committed out changes, we need to push them to `GitHub` so that `Gradescope` can see them.
+Now that we have committed our changes, we need to `push` them to `GitHub` so that `GradeScope` can upload them.
 Your
-local repository should have two remotes: `origin` which represents the repository at `RayKlefstad/ICS45c` and `my_repo`
-which represents your own private repository.
-In order to push to your repository, use the command:
+Openlab repository should have two remotes: `origin` which represents the GitHub repository at `RayKlefstad/ICS45c` and `my_repo` which represents your own private GitHub repository.
+To push to *your* GitHub repository, use the command:

 ```bash
 git push -u my_repo
 ```

-This will set the default remote for this branch to `my_repo`.
-In particular, if you make any future changes and
+This command will set the default remote for this branch to `my_repo`.
+If you make any future changes and
 want to resubmit them, you can create another `commit` with `git commit -a -m "Fixed bug XZY"` followed by `git push`.

+Congratulations!
+You are now ready to [submit](#submission) your homework!

+## Submission

+All submissions are done on [GradeScope](https://www.gradescope.com/).

-Now on GradeScope, go to your Account Settings and link your GitHub account to GradeScope.
+On GradeScope, go into your **Account Settings** and **link your GitHub account to GradeScope**.

-Then on Gradescope, go to the Homework 0.2 Github assignment, press the submit button, choose the `GitHub` option,
-and select your project and branch as shown below:
+Then on the course GradeScope, go to the `Homework 0.2 Github` assignment, press the `Submit` button, choose the `GitHub` option,  and select your project and branch as shown below:

 ![](docs/submit_github.png)

+pic

 Now the autograder will run and give you a score!